Samuel-col/cppProjects/README.md

 * antiPri: Finds the first positive integer whose number of divisors is grater or equal that a certain value.
 * compare: Compares two files in order to find if they have the same content or if they have some difference.
 * GibbsSampler: Performs a bayesian analysis of some data as explained in the pdf file.
 Results are in .md and .html files.
+* patron: A random character pattern generator for your terminal.

 ## Comments